Tony-Ide/CalendarOptimizer/README.md

 **Event**

 Event class is a class inherit Todo class to implement resulsive Todo.
 It uses for implmenting the todo that do every week.

+**BlackOutTIme**

+BlackOutTIme class is a class inherit Event class. it implement time that do not want to work on.
+It has name varialbe with "Blackout" to implemt it is BlackOutTime.

+**Task**

+Task class is a class inherit Todo class.
+It implements

  ## Screenshots
  > Screenshots of the input/output after running your application